lj-ditrapani/SWE430/markdown/lesson3.markdown

 - Database:  A test that starts a database, sets up initial tables and creates a database connection.
 - Sockets:  A test that requires communicating with a remote server.
-- Disk Access:  A test that reads on writes to a file on disk multiple times.
+- Disk Access:  A test that reads or writes to a file on disk multiple times.

 These dependencies can be easily substituted with special stubs called "mock" objects.
 A mock object has an identical interface to the real object it replaces.
-For example, to replace a dependency on a file object that has read and write methods, one might use a mock object that also has read and write methods, but is backed by a string buffer, so reads and writes to the file only access main memory instead of the disk.
+For example, to replace a dependency on a file object that has read and write methods, one might use a mock object that also has read and write methods, but is backed by a string buffer, so reads and writes to the mock file only access main memory instead of the disk.
 The unit under test must be properly parameterized so that the correct dependency can be injected at run time---the mock object during testing, and the actual object during integration testing, system testing and in production use.

 ### Step 2:  Divide-up Test Suite ###

 If the first step is not enough to reduce the execution time of the test suite, it may be necessary to divide the test suite into multiple, smaller test suites.
 This only occurs when the system is exceptionally large.
 When deciding how to partition the software units, attempt to group interdependent units together.
 Some dependencies will still exist between groups of software units.
 If a unit depends on units outside its own test suite, those dependencies must be stubbed-out.
 This will allow each test suite to be run safely in isolation from the other test suites.